xiangkunhe/xiangkunhe.github.io/_pages/honors.md

 * **Huawei 2012 Lab Star** - 2021

-* **1st Class Outstanding Paper Award of China Journal of Highway and Transport** - 2021
+* **First-Class Outstanding Paper Award of China Journal of Highway and Transport** - 2021

 * **Best Paper Finalist Award at 2020 IEEE International Conference on Mechatronics and Automation** - 2020